-While that repetitive and often short-lived sound may appear mildly irritating, it could be a sign of a serious problem.
+While that repetitive and often short-lived sound may appear mildly irritating, teeth chattering could be a sign of a serious problem.
 One such common problem is periodontal disease.
 That is a nasty gum disease that can lead to serious pain and discomfort.
 Your dog’s immune system will react to bacteria in the mouth as foreign invaders and a whole host of responses will begin, one of which could be teeth chattering.

 Another well-known cause of teeth chattering in dogs is epilepsy.
 This is seen more in dogs than it is in humans and it can be caused by any number of things, from allergies to tumors.
-So keeping a close eye on what your dog eats and seeking medical attention if your dog starts to have seizures is imperative, as a seizure could be life-threatening.
+Keeping a close eye on what your dog eats and seeking medical attention if your dog starts to have seizures is imperative, as a seizure could be life-threatening.

 While your dog’s teeth could be chattering for medical reasons, it could also be totally harmless.
 Does that familiar sound begin just before a walk, or before food?
 If so, it could well be a natural bodily response to when your dog feels excited.